psychemedia/storytelling-notes/press_gang.md

 PRESS-GANGS.

-The scandalous outrages that have been committed by Press-Gangs, call for the immediate interference of the Board ot Admiralty.
+The scandalous outrages that have been committed by Press-Gangs, call for the immediate interference of the Board of Admiralty.
 Custom and State necessity authorise the practice of impressing seamen; buc it never was intended, that persons not accustomed to a sea-faring life, and pursuing useful industry, should be deprived of their liberty, dragged like felons through the streets, beat and cut with hangers, and put on board a tender, merely becuase it pleased a set of ruffians, called a Press-Gang.

-At Union-Hall, on Friday, William Wortley deposed, that on the preceding morning, about eleven o'clock, as he was going up Tooler-street, where he had been in the discharge of his duty, he saw several persons standing near the corner of the Bridge-yard, who, from their appearance, he took to be a press-gang.
+At Union-Hall, on Friday, William Wortley deposed, that on the preceding morning, about eleven o'clock, as he was going up Tooley-street, where he had been in the discharge of his duty, he saw several persons standing near the corner of the Bridge-yard, who, from their appearance, he took to be a press-gang.
 Seeing they had stopped a man, whom he heard them ask for his protection, he stopped for a minute, to see how it would end.
 A man of the gang came to him; and said, "What business have you here ?"
 The witness replied, "I certainly have as much right here as you."
 He was then asked, " If he had, ever been at sea ?"
 He replied he had been two or three times to Gravesend, for pleasure, but no further.
 Just upon this, the prisoner in custody, who acted as the officer of the gang, consisting of nine men, came up, and ther man, who had been speakiog to the witness, said, "Here is a volunteer."
 This Wortley denied, telling him he was a police-officer.
 This did not satisfy the other; for he seized him bythe collar, and said, "you are a volunteer, and shall go along with us."
 The witness then putting his hand to his coat pocket to pull out his book, and produce his warrants of appointment, one as a police-offiqer, and the other on the impress service; the prisoner, without further cerenony, pulled his cutlass from under his, coat, and gave Wortley so severe a cut on the head, through his hat, that he had nearly bled to death before the wound was dressed.
 Before he became quite insensible, he requested that he might be taken to some neighbouring surgeon's, to have his wound dressed ; but this was refused.
 The men then under the direction of the prisoner, dragged him to Mill Stairs, laid him in their boat, (for he could not sit up) and took him on board the tender, where the surgeon dressed his wound.
 Several persons deposed to the same effect.

 The prisoner is a press-master, who is employed under the Lieutenant who has the charge of the impress fervice, but had not any warrant.